przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

  $  docker-compose run site jekyll serve
 {% endhighlight %}

 This approach works fine but is slow.
-Everything because `docker-compose` create new container on each `run` command.
+Everything because `docker-compose` creates new container on each `run` command.
 To solve this we need to add separate service definition in `docker-compose.yml` file, for each `jekyll` command that we want to execute.

 {% highlight yaml %}